-Principle 14: Corporate governance:
+Principle 14: Corporate governance

-The supervisor determines that banks and banking groups have robust corporate governance policies and processes covering, for example, strategic direction, group and organisational
+The supervisor determines that banks and banking groups have robust corporate governance policies and processes covering, for example, strategic direction, group and organisational structure, control environment, responsibilities of the banks' Boards and senior management, and compensation.
+These policies and processes are commensurate with the risk profile and systemic importance of the bank.

 Robust corporate governance is of great importance in institutions targeting unserved and underserved customers, as it ensures responsible and sustainable financial inclusion based on a culture that reinforces values such as sound risk management and the fair treatment of customers (see Annex A for a discussion on financial consumer protection).
-Some nonbanks may have significantly different governance structures and practices from banks.
-Having governance policies and procedures that are "commensurate" with the risk profile and systemic importance of a nonbank requires from the supervisor an understanding of how such structures work and their impact on the institution's risk profile.
-In situations where the supervisor might not be able to exercise the same level and intensity of regulation and supervision over such nonbanks, the supervisor will tend to rely more on robust corporate governance standards.
+Some non-banks may have governance structures and practices that are significantly different from those of banks.
+This would require from the supervisor a good understanding of how such structures work and their impact on the institution's risk profile.
+In situations where the supervisor might not be able to exercise the same level and intensity of regulation and supervision over such non-banks, the supervisor will tend to rely more on robust corporate governance standards.

-The supervisor should issue guidance on its expectations for sound corporate governance and disseminate such expectations to the institution's Board of directors (EC 1).
-Supervisors can also set appropriate minimum requirements for Board structures (EC 3) and fit-and-proper criteria for Board members (EC 4), and develop some guidance to help institutions conduct self-assessments of their level of compliance with principles and regulatory requirements for sound corporate governance.
+The supervisor should issue guidance on its expectations for sound corporate governance and disseminate such expectations to the institution's board of directors (EC 1).
+Supervisors can also set appropriate minimum requirements for board structures (EC 3) and fit-and-proper criteria for board members (EC 4), and develop some guidance to help institutions conduct self-assessments of their level of compliance with principles and regulatory requirements for sound corporate governance.